vgteam/vg/README.md

 # surject the alignments back into the reference space of sequence "x", yielding a BAM file
 vg surject -p x -b aln.gam >aln.bam
 ```

-### Command line interface

-A variety of commands are available:

-- *construct*: graph construction
-- *view*: conversion (dot/protobuf/json/GFA)
-- *index*: index features of the graph in a disk-backed key/value store
-- *find*: use an index to find nodes, edges, kmers, or positions
-- *paths*: traverse paths in the graph
-- *align*: local alignment
-- *map*: global alignment (kmer-driven)
-- *stats*: metrics describing graph properties
-- *join*: combine graphs (parallel)
-- *concat*: combine graphs (serial)
-- *ids*: id manipulation
-- *kmers*: generate kmers from a graph
-- *sim*: simulate reads by walking paths in the graph
-- *mod*: various transformations of the graph
-- *surject*: force graph alignments into a linear reference space

 ## Implementation notes